ghik/kubernetes-the-harder-way/docs/Launching_the_VM_Cluster.md

 The reason why we're splitting SSH connections into 3 separate windows is because we're going to do different things with these three types of VMs.
-Therefore, we would usually send commands simultaneously to all VMs in each of these groups.
+Therefore, we would usually send commands simultaneously to all VMs in **each** of these groups, independently.
 We can achieve that with pane synchronization separately in each window.

 > [!NOTE]
-> We must launch two separate sessions because:
+> We must also launch two separate sessions because:
 > * launching VMs requires elevated privileges while SSH must be invoked by the current user
 > * the VMs (QEMU) should rarely require interaction, so the QEMU session may run in detached mode
 >   while the SSH session can be launched independently